ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-arch.md

 {: #horizon-deploy-arch-sizing}

 Planning a deployment of Horizon 7 is like planning an on-premises deployment.
 To determine the number of hosts that you need, size your Horizon 7 deployment based on your requirements.
 Hosts are needed for the following purposes:
-* Your Virtual Desktop or RDS workloads
+* Your Virtual Desktop or RDS workloads.
 * Your Horizon 7 infrastructure components such as connection servers, Unified Access Gateways, and App Volumes managers.
 * SDDC infrastructure components on {{site.data.keyword.cloud_notm}}.
 These components are deployed and managed automatically for you by {{site.data.keyword.cloud_notm}}, but you need capacity in your SDDC for running them.